solyarisoftware/blomming_api/README.md

 Possible priority list of actions to be completed:

-1. complete all endpoints (buy services endpoints are now implemented (90%) but most of "sell" services endpoints are still not implemented (10%)
+- Complete all endpoints (buy services endpoints are now implemented (90%) but most of "sell" services endpoints are still not implemented (10%)
-2. Log file lack! maiinly to better manage Restclient exceptions return codes
+- Re-engineer the Client class (configuration, private/public methods, etc.)
+- Improve documentation.
+Possibly split this README.md in many files.
+- Realize a test framework.
+- feed_and_retry() is debatable/temporary. better manage Restclient exceptions return codes.
+Sleep() on retry it's a bad solution for client running as Web app, so probably a non-blocking thread architecture could be the correct way...
+Do some Log file logic.
-3. write a "real-time" application using full REST approach, by example updating items in a shop and doing smart behaviours (by example a random/time scheduled price discount policy..., etc.)
+- write a "real-time" application demo, using full REST approach, by example updating items in a shop and doing smart behaviours (like a random/time-scheduled price discount policy on certain set of a shop items...)

 ## Licence